 In 1956, a process for the recovery of radioactive 140La (RaLa) was assigned to ICPP.
 The RaLa process took place in the complicated "L" Cell, and lasted into 1963.
-As freshly irradiated Materials Testing Reactor (MTR) fuel was dissolved in acid, the dissolving process liberated gases, one of which was 131I.
+As freshly irradiated Materials Testing Reactor (MTR) fuel was dissolved in acid, the dissolving process liberated gases, one of which was 8 day half-life 131I.
+The RaLa process recovered 140Ba for its 140La daughter product and shipped it to Los Alamos National Laboratory (LANL) for use in weapon research projects.